jewettaij/visfd/doc/doc_filter_mrc.md

 An image *mask* can be used to exclude certain voxels or regions from consideration.
 (Typically these are voxels which have been characterized previously.
-The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can be detected accurately and without penalty.)
 Masks can also be used to give some voxels more consideration than others during the blurring (filtering) process.
 (A.K.A. "weighting".)
 In this way, you can use a mask to to apply a filter to an image